NewbieBoyy/thedietapplication/README.md

 # thedietapplication
-This is a diet application
+Diet application written in HTML/CSS  and Django